fransie/binary-msan/README.md

 ## Set-up

 1. Build zipr and verify it works by rewriting "ls" as described here: https://git.zephyr-software.com/opensrc/zipr.
+2. Add an environment variable with the path to the zipr folder to your shell, e.g. with bash: Add ``export ZIPR_PATH=/your/path/to/zipr`` to your ```~/.bashrc``` file right before the following line:
+    ```
+   # If not running interactively, don't do anything
+    ```
-2. Clone this repo, set an env variable for the path to zipr on your machine and build:
+3. Clone this repo, set an env variable for the path to zipr on your machine and build:
    ```
         git clone https://github.com/fransie/binary-msan.git
         cd binary-msan